 A compensatory mitigation plan for wetlands impacted by the project will be detailed further in Tier 2 NEPA studies and during the Clean Water Act Section 404/401 permitting process.
 Mitigation quantities will be established during post-NEPA permitting activities.
-Throughout the alternative corridor selection process, alignment development and design phases, impacts to wetlands will be avoided or minimized to the extent possible.
-For unavoidable impacts, compensatory wetland mitigation is anticipated to satisfy the "no net loss" objective for each of the proposed alternatives in accordance with the Clean Water Act and Executive Order 11990.
+Throughout the alternative selection process, alignment development and design phases, impacts to wetlands will be avoided or minimized to the extent possible.
+For unavoidable wetland impacts, compensatory wetland mitigation is anticipated to satisfy the "no net loss" objective for each of the proposed alternatives in accordance with the Clean Water Act and Executive Order 11990.
 Procedures to reduce the impact of erosion and runoff into streams and wetland areas will be implemented during construction.
 Specific erosion control BMPs will be used to minimize impacts of construction related erosion and help maintain water quality.
-The development of a TMP will help mitigate traffic and congestion impacts, reduce hazards resulting from the increased construction traffic, manage traffic flow and reduce delays in work zones.